Tomochichi Federal Building and United States Court House: Architecture

 Arched entrance openings, which occur singly, in pairs, or tangentially connected, on the street level of the building give the appearance of an arcade.
 On the second level, flat-topped windows are recessed in double-arched openings, continuing themes established on the street level.
 These arched openings are successfully mixed with flat-topped window openings.
 The third level displays an even more intricate composition of forms.
 Here, flat-topped windows recessed in triple-arched openings are combined with flat-topped windows topped with elaborately carved semicircular panels.
 These latter openings, which are hung singly and in triplicate, provide continuous visual unification of patterns and forms.
-The elaborate carvings over many of the openings are similar to the stylized motifs found elsewhere on the building.
+The elaborate carvings over many of the openings are similar to the stylized motifs found elsewhere in the building.
 The walls terminate in a Corinthian entablature consisting of an elaborate frieze, dentil course, and bracketed cornice.
 The red pantile roof with tile cresting and ornamental ball finials was manufactured by the well-known Ludowici Roof Tile Company.

 One particularly imposing feature of the building is a 150-foot marble bell tower rising from the north center of the original 1899 building.
 The tower is square in plan with two levels of open loggias near the top.
-These loggias are arcaded with colored marble disks above the architrave on the first level, and arched openings with a bracketed balcony on the second.
+These loggias are arcaded with colored marble disks above the architrave on the first level and arched openings with a bracketed balcony on the second.

-Although the interior has been substantially renovated to accommodate various tenants through the years, original materials-including 1899 fireplace mantles in some rooms on the upper floors of the south wing-are still evident in parts of the building.
+Although the interior has been substantially renovated to accommodate various tenants through the years, original materials-including 1899 fireplace mantles in some rooms on the upper floors of the south wing are still evident in parts of the building.
 In other areas, later dropped ceilings have been removed, returning many rooms to their original height and exposing original window transoms.
-In the 1980s a new courtroom was constructed in the first floor postal work area of the 1899 building.
+In the 1980s a new courtroom was constructed in the first-floor postal work area of the 1899 building.
 In 1995, the attic was converted to a fitness center with a cathedral ceiling.
-Recent U.S. General Service Administration preservation efforts include restoration of the third floor courtroom in the 1932 addition and replication of historic lighting in the 1899 lobbies.
+Recent U.S. General Service Administration preservation efforts include the restoration of the third-floor courtroom in the 1932 addition and the replication of historic lighting in the 1899 lobbies.